kuberig-io/kuberig/docs/repository-organisation.md

 - other files that are environment specific, remember to prefix files that contains sensitive information with `.plain.` .

 The `src\main\kotlin` directory is where you place your [Kotlin](https://kotlinlang.org/) resource generation code.

-The kuberig extension in the `build.gradle.kts` file allows you to define your environments, target platform and more.